petsc/petsc/doc/faq/index.rst

    The same ordering considerations as discussed in the aforementioned entry also apply here.

-How Can I Read In Or Write Out A Sparse Matrix In Matrix Market, Harwell-Boeing, Slapc Or Other ASCII Format?
+How can I read in or write out a sparse matrix in Matrix Market, Harwell-Boeing, Slapc or other ASCII format?
 -------------------------------------------------------------------------------------------------------------

 If you can read or write your matrix using Python or MATLAB/Octave, ``PetscBinaryIO``